 Before you pack the car, check your tyres.
 The reason we said “before you pack”, is because that spare tyre is often stored in the boot… where all your bags and goodies are going to go!
 There should be no bulges or tears in the sidewalls, and the tops should have a good amount of tread left.

 Then – and this is the part everyone forgets – check your spare tyre, and make sure it has sufficient tyre pressure.
 (No point replacing a flat tyre with another flat tyre.)

 Once the car’s packed and everybody’s ready to hit the road, take a couple of minutes to do a quick walk-around inspection.
 Make sure the windows are clean, and that the driver’s view of the road – front, back and sides – isn’t impeded.

 Then test the lights, including headlights, brake lights, taillights and indicators.
 If you haven’t had your battery checked, then be sure to pack in a set of jumper cables, just in case.

 Then leave the house, start your journey and… stop at your nearest petrol station.
 You’ll want to start your trip with a full tank of fuel, and you’ll want to ask the attendant to check your tyre pressure.

 Get car servicedCheck tyresCheck spare tyreCheck lightsClean windowsCheck driver's viewFill up the fuel

 START YOUR ENGINE!

-The RCS Network over 21 000 stores includes South Africa’s top automotive outlets –including fuel supplier Engen!
+The RCS Shopping Network over 24 000 stores includes South Africa’s top automotive outlets –including fuel supplier Engen!
 Swipe your RCS Card when you fill up, and when you stock up for your journey.